 Probation is a second chance.
 It’s a chance to avoid years in jail, re-enter society, and prove that you can be a law-abiding member of society.
 Courts sometimes forego lengthy prison sentences in favor of probation.
 With probation, you’re able to avoid a certain length of time in prison in exchange for abiding by the terms of your probation.
-Probation terms can vary per person and by offense.
+Probation terms can vary per person and by the offense.
 For example, some offenders will have a curfew that requires them to be home by a certain time while other offenders won’t have this stipulation.

 Probation officers review the case file of each probationer and determine how strict the terms of probation should be.
 They do this in conjunction with attorneys and judges so that everyone is on the same page about the probation.
 When you first begin your probation, you’ll get extensive paperwork letting you know what you must do to be in compliance with the terms of your probation.